 Skywalk

 Now, the Skywalk is a glass walkway extending out over the rim like a horseshoe.
 It’s roughly 4,000 feet above the floor of the Grand Canyon.
-And with nothing underneath it for support, it’s quite the adrenaline rush!
+And with nothing underneath your feet except glass, it’s quite the adrenaline rush!

 Read Also: Is it worth going on the Skywalk?